+This is a moderate hike taking you through some of the most scenic parts of the center of the Park.
 Walk through the campground and upstream on the Big Sycamore Canyon Trail.
 A mile and a half after leaving the campground you will pass the Serrano Canyon Trail on the right.
 That will be the trail that you will come down later.
 Continue up the gently graded Sycamore Canyon, occasionally crossing the stream.
 This part of the canyon is wide, and is typical of this outstanding sycamore savannah.
-Deep grass under spreading trees, deer tracks and on occasion a deer, a couple of acorn woodpeckers sitting on Sycamore branches making short flights if you walk up close, a ground squirrel; all these make this eco-system a vibrant, live and interesting place to visit.
 One hour after leaving the trailhead you will be near the Wood Canyon Trail junction.
-Several trails branch out from the main trail in this area; the one that you will be taking is on the right and is a trail, not a road.
+Several trails branch out from the main trail in this area: the one that you will be taking is on the right and is a trail, not a road.

 The initial view of this trail is shocking after the previous level walking.
-The trail goes up a steep ridge relentlessly gaining 800 feet before reaching a level area near Old Boney Road.
-There is some consolation in the spectacular view of Sycamore Canyon.
+The trail goes up a steep ridge gaining 800 feet before reaching a level area near Old Boney Road.
+The pay off is a spectacular view of Sycamore Canyon.